joao-colen/sensor-server/README.md

 ## Installation

-Run `git clone` on `https://github.com/joao-colen/sensor-server.git` to download the project of sensorServer
+Run `git clone` on `https://github.com/joao-colen/sensor-server.git` to download the project of SensorServer

 Go to the folder of the project with `cd sensor-server`